 Each customer is different.
 One may prefer to receive camping equipment promotions while the other is more interested in athletic shoes.
 Look at your customer’s search queries, abandon carts, and purchase records.
 That can help you determine which product promotion should be sent to who.

 But no matter how different your customers are, there will always be one thing they share in common with one another.
 Find out what that is by getting to know your customers more.
 When you’re done, assign them to a segment with a label using your email marketing tool and write personalized email campaigns to them based on the segmentation.
+If you’re struggling with this process, a digital agency could further help you with the segmentation and the setup.

 #6 Write welcome emails that give off a friendly vibe